 Paella’s appeal is in the way it’s cooked.
 The ingredients are cooked slowly in a circular, shallow pan over an open fire.

-Paella dishes can be humungous in size.
-For large Spanish gatherings and families, it’s the perfect meal to feed so many mouths.
+Paella dishes used in restaurants are typically very large.
+For large Spanish gatherings and families, it’s the perfect meal to feed lots of people at the same time.

-Lashings of olive oil cook the rice, giving it that crisp, golden color.
+Generous amounts of olive oil cook the rice, which gives the dish its iconic golden color.
 Saffron and rosemary are used to season the recipe.

-Traditionally, tender cuts of rabbit, chicken, or duck were used.
-With Valencia being so close to the coastline, in time seafood was used.
+Traditionally, tender cuts of rabbit, chicken, or duck were used in paella.
+With Valencia being so close to the coastline, in time seafood was introduced.

-This brand of paella, cooking seafood like muscles and shrimp, along with other beloved meats like chorizo, has become wildly popular.
+This variety of paella, cooking seafood like mussels and shrimp, along with other meats, has become one of the most popular in recent times.

 Let’s stay in Spain, and take a look at another food that’s a huge part of Spanish culture: tapas.

-So, they would put out a table of different appetizers.
+So, they would put out a spread of different appetizers.
 This way, the travelers could pick and choose what they liked.